Best Things to Do in Marrakech, Morocco

 Where to stay

-A visit to Marrakesh is the perfect opportunity to stay in a beautiful Riad.
+When you visit Marrakech, you should definitely stay in a beautiful Riad.
 This is a type of traditional Moroccan house or palace that typically has an interior garden or courtyard.

 In addition to riads, there are also many other types of accommodation.
-Whether you are looking for something budget-friendly or a little more luxurious, there’s something for everyone in Marrakesh.
+Whether you are looking for something budget-friendly or a little more luxurious, there’s plenty of choice in Marrakech.

 We stayed at Raid Dar Ten and we absolutely loved it.
-It is located in the middle of the medina and only 5 minutes walk from Jemaa El Fna.
+It is located in the middle of the medina and is only a 5-minute walk from Jemaa El Fna.
+But there is plenty of choice in Marrakech

 If you want to avoid the crowds, the best time to visit is during the winter months from November to February.
 These months will also be the cheapest, but know that temperatures can drop drastically after sunset.